Caden-Hornyak/Breathe-Easy/README.md

 ### Breathe Easy

 This was my second web development project.
-The code is not completely organized and efficient, yet the end product looks and works well.
+Breathe easy started as a simple project with two buttons that reccomended ideas from a prewritten text file to a fully implemented AI chatbot with a friend and message system.
 Below are some screengrabs of the product.
 Everything shown is functional.

 ![Authentication](https://github.com/Caden-Hornyak/StressApp/assets/108236501/8feb1d42-e07b-42ef-a7eb-44a2b6bdae5e)